miku/span/README.md

     $ go get github.com/miku/span/cmd/...

-Span has frequent [releases](https://github.com/miku/span/releases), although not all version will be pacakged as deb or rpm.
+Span has frequent [releases](https://github.com/miku/span/releases), although not all version will be packaged as deb or rpm.

 ## Background